Best Bean-to-Cup Coffee Machine UK 2026

 Best Budget: Melitta Caffeo Solo

 The Melitta Caffeo Solo strips the category down to essentials: grinder, brewing unit, hot water.
 That's it.
-No milk frother, no touchscreen, no apps. *(Price when reviewed: around £300 | Check price)*
+No milk frother, no touchscreen, no apps. *(Price when reviewed: around £300 | View on Amazon)*

 If you drink black coffee or just add cold milk anyway, the frother is another thing to break.
 The Caffeo Solo removes that complexity entirely.
 What you get is a genuinely compact machine with German engineering behind it.

 Melitta doesn't have De'Longhi's marketing budget, but their build quality is excellent.
-The machine feels solid in a way cheaper competitors don't manage.
-I've seen these running happily after five or six years of daily use.
+The machine feels solid in a way cheaper competitors don't manage. we've seen these running happily after five or six years of daily use.

 Pros: Smallest footprint in category, rock-solid German build, simple to maintain Cons: No milk frother, only two strength settings, espresso quality is entry-level